Joshua Sanes

 Joshua R Sanes (born 1949) is an American neurobiologist who is known for his contributions to the understanding of synapse development.
-Throughout his career, Sanes has been the recipient of various awards and honors, including membership to the U.S. National Academy of Sciences.
-His research involves an interdisciplinary approach which focuses mainly on the formation of synapses at the neuromuscular junction by combining the sciences of psychology, chemistry, biology, and engineering to study these circuits and employ molecular and genetic imaging to understand their function.
+Throughout his career, Sanes has been the recipient of various awards and honors, including membership in the U.S. National Academy of Sciences.
+His research involves an interdisciplinary approach which focuses mainly on the formation of synapses at the neuromuscular junction by combining the sciences of psychology, chemistry, biology, and engineering to study these circuits and employing molecular and genetic imaging to understand their function.
 Sanes currently lives in Boston, Massachusetts with his wife, Susan, and their two children.

 Early life and education

 Sanes was born in Buffalo, New York in 1949.
 Sanes' father owned an automobile parts store, and his mother attended school to become a speech pathologist.
 His father and mother both loved to read and so they kept plenty of books around the house.
 This is what sparked Sanes interest in the brain at a young age, since popular books during the 1950s included those on psychology.
 During high school, this interest led him to work in a laboratory at the Buffalo Children's Hospital under the microbiologist Robert Guthrie.
 They studied mental illnesses as it relates to bacteria.
 In addition to his laboratory work, as a student at Williamsville South Highschool, Sanes was editor of the school's newspaper, played cello in the orchestra, and was president of the Model U.N.